 Cash machines in Ghent

-As you might have noticed, there are many things you can’t do in Ghent without paying cash e.g pay your taxi, get a ticket to use public transport, pay your bill in some restaurants, buying stuff at most market stalls, hence you will need to use an Automated Teller Machine (ATM) eventually to lift out some cash from your bank account.
+As you might have noticed, there are many things you can’t do in Ghent without paying cash e.g pay your taxi, pay your bill in some restaurants, buying stuff at most market stalls, hence you will need to use an Automated Teller Machine (ATM) eventually to lift out some cash from your bank account.